funkygao/gafka/cmd/kateway/README.md

 # kateway

-A REST gateway for kafka that supports Pub and Sub.
+A RESTful gateway for kafka that supports Pub and Sub.

     _/    _/              _/
        _/  _/      _/_/_/  _/_/_/_/    _/_/    _/      _/      _/    _/_/_/  _/    _/